NethServer/docs/developer-manual/en/gateway.rst

 * *blue*: guest network.
 Hosts in this network can access orange and red zones, can't access green zone
 * *orange*: DMZ network.
 Hosts in this network can access red zone, can't access green and blue zones
 * *red*: external/internet networks.
 Hosts in this network can access only firewall zone
-* grey: (not implemented yet) traffic from/to this zone must be explicitly allowed
+* a: (not implemented yet) traffic from/to this zone must be explicitly allowed

 There is also a special *firewall* zone which represents the firewall itself.
 The firewall can access any other zone.